Science for public interest, private profit

 May 19, 1983

-Dozens of articles in the libraries describe the work of an agency no one’s heard of—a significant federally-funded laboratory in Peoria devoted to finding ways to harness natural processes to improve the efficiency of agriculture and energy made from Illinois crops.
+Dozens of articles in the libraries describe the work of an agency no one’s heard of—a significant federally-funded laboratory in Peoria devoted to finding ways to harness natural processes to produce more energy, food, and feedstocks from Illinois crops.
 This is one of them.